dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 This implementation passes spans that have been started but not yet ended to the configured exporter.
 These spans are called _unfinished_ spans.
-On each interval defined by `reportIntervalMillis`, all unfinished spans that have been started more than `reportIntervalMillis` ago, are exported as is.
+On each interval defined by `reportIntervalMillis`, all unfinished spans that have been started more than `reportIntervalMillis` ago, are exported.

 **Configurable parameters:**